ACCESS

 RELAXED PERFORMANCES

-PYOUNG COMPANY & SHAKESPEARE WALKS - We regret that we are not able to provide Audio Description for these events.
+SHAKESPEARE WALKS - We regret that we are not able to provide Relaxed Performances for these events.

 A relaxed performance is open to everyone and is intended specifically to be sensitive to and accepting of audience members who may benefit from a more relaxed environment, including (but not limited to) those with Autistic Spectrum Conditions, anyone with sensory and communication impairments or learning disabilities.
 Babes-in-arms and small children are also welcome.
 We encourage a more casual approach to front-of-house etiquette and audience members are free to move or make involuntary noise if they need to.